michael2012z/BitBible/markdown/Etheridge/files/John.md

 18. Now Bethania was nigh to Urishlem, being a distance from it of about fifteen stadia.

-19. And many of the Jihudoyee had come to Martha and Mariam, that they might speak to their heartsDa-nemlun belebheen. concerning their brother.
+19. And many of the Jihudoyee had come to Martha and Mariam, that they might speak to their hearts

 20. Then Martha, when she heard that Jeshu had come, went forth to meet him; but Mariam sat in the house.